HMS Ocean (R68)

 HMS Ocean was a Royal Navy Colossus-class light fleet aircraft carrier of 13,190 tons built in Glasgow by Alexander Stephen & Sons.
-Her keel was laid in November 1942, and she was commissioned on 30 June 1945.
+Her keel was laid in November 1942, and she was commissioned on 8 August 1945.

 Construction and design

 The Colossus class was a class of relatively small aircraft carriers which were designed to be built quickly to meet the Royal Navy's requirements for more carriers to allow it to fight a global war.
 In order to allow speedy build, they were designed to mercantile rather than navy hull standards, while armour protection and long-range anti aircraft guns were not fitted.
 Sixteen ships were ordered by the end of 1942, but the last six were completed to a modified design as the Majestic-class.

 The ships were between 693 ft 2 in and 695 ft 0 in long overall, 650 ft at the waterline and 630 ft between perpendiculars.
 Beam was 80 ft and draught was 23 ft 6 in at deep load.
 Displacement was 13190 LT standard and 18040 LT deep load.
 Four Admiralty 3-drum boilers supplied steam to two sets of Parsons geared steam turbines which in turn drove two propeller shafts.
 The machinery was rated at 40000 shp, giving a speed of 25 kn.
 The ships had a range of 12000 nmi at a speed of 14 kn.

 The flight deck was 690 ft long and 80 ft wide, while the hangar was 445 ft long and 52 ft wide with a clear overhead height of 17 ft 6 in.
 While designed to carry 24 aircraft in 1942, by the time that they became operational, the ships were accommodating 37 aircraft.
 Ocean was fitted with a close-in anti-aircraft armament of six quadruple and seven single 2-pounder (40 mm) pom-pom autocannon and twelve single Bofors 40 mm guns.
 The ship had a crew of 1300 officers and ratings.

 Ocean was laid down at Alexander Stephen & Sons Glasgow shipyard on 8 November 1942 and was launched on 8 July 1944.
-In March 1944, a proposal was made by the Australian government to purchase a light fleet carrier, specifically Ocean.
-The application was rejected in early June 1945, and the carrier entered Royal Navy service.
-The ship was commissioned on 8 August 1945.
+In March 1944, a request was made by the Australian government to obtain a light fleet carrier and 6inch cruisers.
+The Royal Navy put forward Ocean as being available for purchase however in mid 1945 the RAN decided not to pursue the purchase due to manpower shortages during the war.
+The ship was commissioned into the Royal Navy on 8 August 1945.
 In total, the ship required 20772 man-months to build.